 The objective is to stop the attacker from defending a strike.
 The ways to trap include smacks, pulls, and jerks.
 Do these while striking at the same time.

 You Learn How To use two hands against one

-Not many schools teach this so, try on that does.
+Not many schools teach this so, try one that does.
 It is a defense technique that aims at keeping you in a position outside so you can attack your opponent’s one hand with your two.

 A very common style is where you attack the opponent on the outer arm by first moving outside.
 This is followed by a pull or jam, accompanied by a surprise strike.

 With the fast and powerful strikes delivered by Wing Chun practitioners, attackers have never had an easy time.
-Get enrolled in your nearest martial arts school and ask the master about wing Chun.
+Get enrolled in your nearest martial arts school and ask the master about Wing Chun.